 Having a sales process up and running in your company doesn’t guarantee everything – or anything, whatsoever.

-Just as purchasing and setting up a complete gym full of workout equipment in your garage does not make you a bodybuilder (we wish it did, though…all the results, none of the effort).
+Just as purchasing and setting up a complete gym full of workout equipment in your garage does not make you a bodybuilder (we wish it did, though…all the results, none of the efforts).

 Appropriate use makes all the difference (in both the sales process and the workout examples).
 Proper usage along with a desire to be ready to apply a sales process can easily lead to a lot more sales.

-Having an effective sales process entails a few crucial steps, such as the folllowing:
+Having an effective sales process entails a few crucial steps, such as the following:

 - Prospecting for the best leads;

 - Qualifying those leads until they’re ready to become customers;

 - Presenting your sales proposal at the appropriate moment;